timb-103/nuxt-mongodb/README.md

 MONGO_DB=
 ```

-Now when you start your project, mongo will connect and you can use it throughout your app, eg:
+When you start your project, mongo will connect and you can use it anywhere, eg:

 ```js
 const db = mongo.db()